 - Make Maximum Retirement Contributions – If you can afford to do so, max out your contributions to tax-deferred savings plans.
 For the 2019 tax year, maximum annual Individual Retirement Account (IRA) contributions are $6,000 with an additional $1,000 allowed as a "catch-up" contribution for taxpayers who are at least fifty years old.
 401(k) plan annual contribution limits are $19,000 with an extra $6,000 catch-up allowed if you are over fifty years old.

 - Don't Forget Charitable Contributions – Make any charitable contributions before the end of the year to claim them on your 2019 tax bill — but make sure you retain your records and get appropriate receipts or notifications from the charity.
 Gifts of $250 or more require an acknowledgement from the receiving group.

 - Accelerate/Defer Income – Is your income likely to change next year?
 Assuming you itemize, you may want to adjust income or expenses as possible to make the greater level of deductions match the greater level of income.
 If your income will increase in 2019, consider delaying charitable expenses or accelerating income (such as bonuses) ahead whenever possible.

-- Deduct Medical Expenses While You Still Can – You can currently deduct medical expenses that exceed 7.5% of your adjusted gross income (AGI).
-Beginning January 1st, that threshold increases to 10%, so it would be best to pay medical costs them before 2018 ends.
+- Deduct Medical Expenses While You Still Can – You can currently deduct medical expenses that exceed 10% of your adjusted gross income (AGI).
+This is higher than the 7.5% threshold used for 2018 taxes.

 - Adjust Withholding – If your chosen withholding level is not taking the right amount of your salary out of your paycheck to equal your taxes, adjust it as soon as possible.
 You cannot overcome eleven months of over- or under-withholding but correct what you can.